volodymyrprokopyuk/kotlin-sdp/README.md

 - **Modulatiry**.
 No component in a system should depend on the internal details of any other component.
 Component interdependencies in a system should be minimized
 - **Factoring via inheritance**.
 Each component in a system should be defined only in one place.
-Use inheritance to provide well-factored design and avoid repetition.
+Use inheritance to provide well-factored design and avoid repetition (duplication).
 Inheritance propagates default behavior through increasingly more specific hierarchy of classes
 - **Classification**.
 Group similar components into class hierarchy to reduce complexity.
-Class abstraction describes a) message protocol that the object recognizes (explicit communication) b) internal state of the object (implicit communication).
+Class abstraction describes (a) message protocol that the object recognizes (explicit communication) (b) internal state change of the object (implicit communication).
 Object is a concrete instance of a class
 - **Objects**.
 Use object-oriented model for storage.
 Objects are created by sending a message to their classes.
 Objects are automatically disposed when they are not needed any more and automatically reclaimed by a GC
-    - **Protocol** (explicit communication) is a set of messages that the object can respond
+    - **Protocol** (explicit communication) is a set of messages that the object can respond to
     - **State** (implicit communication) defines object-specific response to a message.
 All access to the internal state of an object is exclusively performed via message protocol (message-passing)